JGASmits/AnanseSeurat/README.md

 --resources mem_mb=48_000 --cores 12
 ```

-### import ANANSE results back to your single cell object
+### import ANANSE results back to your single-cell object

-After runing Anansnake, you can import the TF influence scores back into
+After running Anansnake, you can import the TF influence scores back into
-your single cell object of chooiche
+your single-cell object of choice

 ``` r
 pbmc <- import_seurat_scANANSE(pbmc,